siddartha-10/Travel_Itinerary_Agents/README.md

 ## Description

 The Travel Planner application helps users plan their trips by generating detailed itineraries based on their travel details.
-The backend utilizes LangGraph and Tavily API to fetch relevant travel information and generate comprehensive travel plans.
+The backend utilizes LangGraph and Tavily API to fetch relevant travel information and generate travel plans.
 The frontend is built using Streamlit, providing an easy-to-use interface for users to input their travel details.
+The fun part is along the way you can also see the outputs of search results.

 ## Features